Drellingore

 Drellingore is a village in South East Kent, England.
 It lies in the Alkham Valley, an area of outstanding natural beauty between Folkestone and Dover.
 Although the Alkham Valley is a dry valley most of the surrounding land forms a water catchment area.
 Water is extracted from the chalk aquifer for use in the Dover to Folkestone area of Kent.
-The population is included in the civil parish of Aylesham.
+The population is included in the civil parish of Alkham.